DigitLib/whisper-webui-vad/README.md

 You can upload multiple files either through the "Upload files" option, or as a playlist on YouTube.
 Each audio file will then be processed in turn, and the resulting SRT/VTT/Transcript will be made available in the "Download" section.
-When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files
+When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files.

 # Docker